Matsunaga clan

-Other sources suggest that the Matsunaga clan descended from the Minamoto clan and via Takenouchi no Sukune, himself a descendent of Emperor Kogen.
+Other sources suggest that the Matsunaga clan descended from the Minamoto clan and via Takenouchi no Sukune, himself a descendant of Emperor Kogen.
 Sukune called himself Matsunaga Ki, after Matsunaga no sho, the domain of Onyu, in Wakasa Province.
 This means the Matsunaga clan is descended from the Ki clan, one of the noble clans.

 Mikawa Matsunaga clan

 It was a powerful clan in the Mikawa Province.
 Matsunaga Heiza'emon (松平平左衛門) served Matsudaira Kiyoyasu (松平清康), who was the 7th head of the Matsudaira clan and grandfather of Tokugawa Ieyasu.
 Heiza'emon's son, Genzo (源藏) served Ieyasu which can be seen in Kansei Choshu Shokafu (genealogies of vassals in Edo Bakufu).
 The Matsunagas in this clan used the tsuta mon (ivy) as their family crest.

 Descendants of this clan continued to serve the Tokugawa Bakufu.
 Other Japanese people, who used the Matsunaga name but were not samurai retainers, originated from this area.
 Some emigrated to Hawaii, United States and Brazil in the late 1800s.